Just where do rich content images; those images in question answers, carousels, and knowledge panels at Google come from?

 - Preferentially selecting from the first content items relative to the second rich content items to be provided as one or more answer rich content items.

 How Question Answering with Rich Content Images Works

-The patent describes how pictures are returned for question answering, but it tells us that this approach could also be use for other rich content, such as videos or audio.
+The patent describes how pictures are returned for question answering, but it tells us that this approach could also be used for other rich content, such as videos or audio.

-First step is for Google to look at the query, and make certain that it is a question answering query, of the type that is looking for a specific answer, such as “what is the capital of Washington?”
+The first step is for Google to look at the query, and make certain that it is a question-answering query, of the type that is looking for a specific answer, such as “what is the capital of Washington?”

 The second step is to get an answer, in this case, “Olympia”.

 Google will take the question and the answer, and try to create a “contextual query” out of them.
-It can do this a number of ways, as described in the patent, but one way to concatenate (merge together) the question and answer, like: “capital of Washington Olympia”.
+It can do this in many ways, as described in the patent, but one way to concatenate (merge) the question and answer, like: “capital of Washington Olympia”.

 I have seen some carousel results where instead of showing images of some places included, Google has been showing a map of its location instead.
 Like this one on a search for wineries in Virginia, where the last one shows a map instead of a picture.

 I likely won’t change the way I try to optimize images for SEO, as described above.

 Now you have an idea of how Google might choose rich content images for carousels and knowledge panels and oneboxes in response to question answering queries.